-I gave notice the day after his funeral, and put my savings towards that dream trip.
-I went south to Patagonia, then drove my car west, to the Dakotas, Wyoming, Montana, Idaho and into Canada.
-Afterwards, I hiked 500 miles across the Colorado Trail - the scariest adventure I've ever had.
+I gave notice the day after his funeral and put all of my savings towards that dream trip.
+I flew south to Patagonia, then drove my car out West, to the Dakotas, Wyoming, Montana, Idaho and into Canada.
+Afterward, I hiked 500 miles across the Colorado Trail - the scariest adventure I've ever had.

-Not following-through on that yearning - and on that calling - would have been the biggest regret of my life.
-And that's what this site is about.
+Not following through on that yearning - and on that calling - would have been the biggest regret of my life.
+And that's what DRT is about.

-We exist to tell the stories of those who've said, "Fuck it.
-I'm going to chase my passion."
-Whether that's by traveling, building a coffee shop, joining a band or launching a company - we're here to share the lessons of those who've gone their own way and to show you their city through their eyes.
+We exist to showcase cities through the eyes of local makers - those who've said, "Let's go, I'm going to chase my passion."
+Whether that's by opening a brewery, starting a restaurant, joining a band or launching a company, we're here to help Destinations showcase the soul and character of their cities through the eyes and stories of the notable locals who make it special.

-We're calling it Dirt Road Travels because sometimes, the best people, places and experiences are just a bit off the beaten path.
+We're called Dirt Road Travels because sometimes, the best people, places, and experiences lie just a bit off the beaten path.